-The Integrative Physiology of Aging Laboratory looking for volunteers for two research studies:
+The Integrative Physiology of Aging Lab is seeking volunteers for four research studies:

 Health effects of new breathing exercise

-The first study will examine the potential health effects of a new type of breathing exercise (a time efficient type of exercise) on blood pressure, vascular function and cognitive function.
+This study will explore the potential health effects of a new type of breathing exercise (a time efficient type of exercise) on blood pressure, vascular function and cognitive function.

-Participants must be 50-plus years old; have higher than normal blood pressure (systolic BP 120-160 mmHg); and be willing to exercise up to 25 minutes per day, six days per week for a three-month period.
+- Willing to exercise up to 25 minutes per day, six days per week for a three-month period

 - Detailed blood panel (cholesterol, glucose, etc.)